nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `newteammate (mn/TEAMMATE_NAME) (mg/GIT_USER_NAME) (mp/PHONE_NUMBER) (me/EMAIL) (ma/ADDRESS)`
   - All fields are necessary to fill in
-  - Teammate name has to be 1 or more words consisting only of letters.
+  - Teammate name has to be 1 or more words consisting only of letters
   - The Git User name has to be a unique Github registered User Name
-  - The phone number has to be a minimum of 3 and maximum of 16 numbers.
+  - The phone number has to be a minimum of 3 and maximum of 16 numbers
-  - The email has to have a proper prefix and proper domain name consisting of at least 2 letters.
+  - The email has to have a proper prefix and proper domain name consisting of at least 2 letters
-  - Address can be any amount of letters, symbols and numbers, the only constraint is that it cannot be blank.
+  - Address can be any amount of letters, symbols and numbers, the only constraint is that it cannot be blank

 Example: `newteammate mn/Lucas mg/LucasTai98 mp/93824823 me/lucas@gmail.com ma/18 Evelyn Road` creates a new teamamte in the respective project with:
   - name Lucas